YoonaSkye/COMP90042/README.md

 For further improvements, building a pattern-based approach for answer extraction may be helpful.
 Beside, semantic information could also be utilised to improve answer type detection classifier, such as ‘what’ question.
 Moreover, neural networks can be a much more effective method for QA.

-For further details, pls check the document named 'Final Report'.

 **University of Melbourne**
 **COMP90042 Semester 1 2018**